jcbhmr/configure-deno-action/README.md

    [choosealicense.com] if you're unsure of which one to pick.
 4. Replace this `README.md` file with a fancy readme to suit your new GitHub Action.
 Make sure you document all your inputs & outputs!
+5. **Trigger the <kbd>Draft release</kbd> workflow** manually to create a Draft release with the compiled Deno binaries embedded in the repository.
+After the workflow completes, you'll see a <samp>Draft</samp> item in the Releases tab.
-5. Create a new Release (with **no build step**) on GitHub Releases and publish your new GitHub Action to the [GitHub Actions Marketplace]! 🚀
+   Now you can publish your new GitHub Action to the [GitHub Actions Marketplace]! 🚀

 You'll notice that the example code uses `npm:` imports to directly import from npm.
 If you want to get more advanced, you can use an [import map] in a